 Note the changes: we included the mutex

-header file, added a member m
+header file and added a member m

 to our class, with type mutex

-the standard mutex class in C++11.
+, the standard mutex class in C++11.
 In the method operator()()

-, we lock the mutex just before incrementing
+, we lock the mutex just before incrementing the counter, and afterwards, we unlock it again.

 When we run the program, the output is correct: